 Executing the Activate operation starts loading of the software.
-If the following condition exists, the SYSTEM1 LED of the control and switching unit lights in orange when the software has been loaded.
+If the following conditions exist, the SYSTEM1 LED of the basic control unit lights in orange when the software has been loaded.

-When the license keys of the active system and the standby system do not match (when an optional license is set in a dual configuration)
+- When the software is version 11.0 or later - When the license keys of the active system and the standby system do not match (when an optional license is set in a dual configuration)

-When the operation information is restored by the following step, the ${\sf SYSTEM1}$ LED turns off.
+When the operation information is restored by the following step, the SYSTEM1 LED turns off.